The Taku Glacier

 mark.
 When (not “if”) the Taku Glacier melts, it’s lower portion

 will be replaced by a 20-mile long lake.
-(It is assumed that the
+(Marine charts show that

-silt transported in by the Taku River.
+miles below the terminus of the glacier.
 Thus it will be a lake

 instead of a fjord connected to the ocean.)